lgunsch/helix-cloud-ops/README.md

 **Important**: If the whole cluster is shutdown, you must start up the cluster by starting the node with the most advanced node state ID.
 Individual nodes will refuse to start until that node has first been started.
-If you cannot because it's gone, read the below "Cluster is shutdown" section.
+If you cannot because it's gone, read the below "Cluster is shutdown" section, as well as the "manual bootstrap" section of [Resetting the Quorum].

 [Restarting the Cluster](http://galeracluster.com/documentation-webpages/restartingcluster.html)